Country star Jason Aldean ends concert early after suffering heatstroke mid-performance

 HARTFORD, Conn.
-(WFLA) – Country singer Jason Aldean ended his concert early Saturday after he suffered a heatstroke during the show.
+(WFLA) — Country singer Jason Aldean ended a concert early Saturday after he suffered a heatstroke while performing.

 Aldean was onstage at the Xfinity Theatre in Hartford, Connecticut, when he ran off and never returned.
 Fans captured the scary moment and quickly shared it on social media.